 a Includes compressor and fluid recirculation pump.

+b Corresponds to scenario for the natural gas fired water heater.

+c Corresponds to scenario for the electric water heater.

+Acronyms: HHV – higher heating value

 Anaerobic Membrane Bioreactor

 The AnMBR unit process was analyzed as an alternative treatment system for the building scale water reuse scenario.
 A simplified process flow diagram for the modeled AnMBR configuration is shown in Figure 2-5, with the required post-treatment processes described in Section 2.3.3.
 The AnMBR is a psychrophilic process intended to operate at ambient temperatures (approximately 23°C).
 Operating at ambient temperature has the benefit of eliminating influent heating energy demand required for mesophilic or thermophilic operation.
-Psychrophilic reactors are possible with MBR reactors due to their ability to allow decoupling of HRT and SRT, facilitating accumulation of slower growing psychrophilic organisms (Smith et al. 2013).
-The anaerobic reactor was modeled after a continuously-stirred anaerobic digester.
+Psychrophilic reactors are possible with MBR reactors due to their ability to decouple HRT and SRT, facilitating accumulation of slower growing psychrophilic organisms (Smith et al. 2013).
+The anaerobic reactor was modeled as a CSTR, the most frequently used AnMBR configuration (Song et al. 2018), based on the design of a continuously-stirred anaerobic digester.
 The unit consists of a cylindrical concrete tank and floating cover with mechanical mixing.
-The system utilizes a series of three external, submerged membrane tanks each of which are designed to handle 50 percent of the average daily flowrate.
+The system utilizes a series of three external, submerged membrane tanks each of which are designed to handle 50 percent of the average daily flowrate, making it a two-stage AnMBR.
+Two stage designs are the most commonly studied pilot-scale AnMBR systems (Song et al. 2018).
 Only two of the three tanks are intended to be in continuous operation.
-Membrane tank dimensions are based on the GE Z-MOD L Package Plants (GE Power & Water 2014).
-A comparison of basic design and operational parameters for the mixed wastewater and graywater AnMBR treatment systems is provided in Table 2-3.
+Membrane tank dimensions are based on the Z-MOD L Package Plants (Suez 2017a).
+Table 2-3 provides a comparison of basic design and operational parameters for the mixed wastewater and graywater AnMBR treatment systems.